 Once you encrypt your MacBook’s drive with FileVault 2, you’ll never even know it’s there.
 But if you ever lose your machine, you can rest easy knowing that your data is safe.
 Considering how well this solution performs and that it is included free of charge, there is no reason not to use it!

 Any time OS X corrects your spelling or (more likely) inserts appropriate accent marks, Dictate loses its mind and can no longer correctly enter some random letter.
 There are two ways to fix this problem (apart from just restarting Dictate all the time).

 I am pleased to note that CoreStorage, the volume manager in Mac OS X Lion, is much more functional than I had guessed, including a number of undocumented but seemingly functional commands for on-the-fly resizing of logical volumes as well as manipulation of physical volumes.

-Apple fan boys won't like to hear this, but Mac OS X was majorly deficient in an area near and dear to my heart.
-You see, unlike every other modern operating system, Mac OS X lacked a volume manager.
-This wouldn’t seem like a big deal to the average user, but it held back the operating system in many ways.
-A volume manager brings storage virtualization to an operating system, … [Read more...] about Mac OS X Lion Adds CoreStorage, a Volume Manager (Finally!)
+Mac OS X was majorly deficient in that it lacked a volume manager.
+This wouldn’t seem like a big deal to the average user, but held back the operating system in so many ways.
+A volume manager brings storage virtualization to an operating system, allowing storage capacity efficiently to be managed and manipulated.
+But all this has changed in Mac OS X 10.7 â€œLionâ€ with CoreStorage.